 A cold email subject line is an elusive art.
 It’s hard to overstate how monumentally important a subject line is and how many people get it wrong.

-If you looked at the guide to email follow ups that we published last week, you may have noticed that the examples we used didn’t have subject lines.
+In our guide to email follow ups you may have noticed that the examples we used didn’t have subject lines.
 There’s a reason for that.

 One can almost warrant writing a book on the subject (pun intended), but we’ve decided to dedicate a blog post to it.
 Read on if you want to learn how to write an irresistible cold email subject line.